AJMansfield/Intelligence-Core-Public/ag1.md

 He'd met up with his team on the second floor of the student center.

-"What's up, my bro from another hoe."
+"Whaddup, my bro from another hoe."
 Mike greeted him.

 "Don't be vulgar, Mike."
 Jessica scolded him.